 It can be pretty overwhelming, especially with the cost of prep courses and books.
 But fortunately the College Board understands that for some students these fees are a big obstacle.
 To make sure that the SAT is available to anyone who wants to take it, no matter what their financial situation, fee waivers are available.
 If you think you might be a candidate, keep reading and I’ll explain how to get a fee waiver for the SAT.

-If you are homeschooled, you must also visit a school counselor.
+To get a fee waiver for the SAT, you need to talk to your high school counselor.
+Your high school counselor is issued fee waiver cards that he, or she, can give out to students who qualify.
+The counselor may need to ask for your family’s financial information to verify your eligibility.If you are homeschooled, you must also visit a school counselor.
 The best way to do this is to call and make an appointment with the counselor at your local high school.
 You will need to bring proof of eligibility to this meeting.
 This might be tax information, records of receiving public assistance, or records of your acceptance into another financial assistance program.